 - Bananas – the riper, the better!

-- Walnuts – the’re optional but give the crumb a crunchy texture
+- Walnuts – they’re optional but give the crumb a crunchy texture.
+Feel free to omit.

 How to Make Banana Nut Bread with Self-Rising Flour